Home » City Guide » , ,

 Petaluma Pumpkin Patch

-Listed by The New York Times as one of the Top 3 Pumpkin Patches in the US, if you like variety, this is the pumpkin patch for you with over 50 varieties of pumpkins, squash, and gourds on over 5 acres.
-There’s over 35 types of pumpkins in all shapes and sizes.
-Plus don’t miss their 4 acre corn maze featuring 10 foot tall corn stalks, with only one way out; the course usually takes at least 45 minutes to complete.
-Plus, don’t miss the free activities including visiting the farm animals, the little kids maze, the huge straw mountain with over 500 straw bales to climb, and a corn kernel “sandbox.”
-Admission to the pumpkin patch and parking are free; the corn maze daytime admission is $8; evening corn maze admission is $12. – confirmed 10/4/23
+Listed by The New York Times as one of the Top 3 Pumpkin Patches in the US, this patch offers over 50 varieties of pumpkins, squash, and gourds on over 5 acres.
+There are over 35 types of pumpkins in all shapes and sizes.
+Plus check out the 4-acre corn maze featuring 10-foot tall corn stalks, with only one way out; the course usually takes at least 45 minutes to complete.
+Don’t miss the free activities including farm animals, the little kids maze, the huge straw mountain with over 500 straw bales to climb, and a corn kernel sandbox.
+Additional paid activities include pony rides, carnival rides, and a jump zone.
+Admission to the pumpkin patch and parking are free; the corn maze daytime admission is $9 and the night maze is $13. – Confirmed 9/12/25

 The Great Peter Pumpkin Patch & Hay Maze